-- 4.1 The SoS for Justice is accountable to Parliament for 'the policies, decisions and actions of this Department'[1] including matters relating to the discharge of functions under the remit of HMCIP. - 5.
-The Principal Accounting Officer's specific accountabilities and responsibilities - 5.1 The Permanent Secretary of the MoJ is the Principal Accounting Officer (PAO).
-HMCIP is not a distinct legal entity and therefore does not have its own accounting officer to whom financial responsibility is delegated.
+4.1 The Secretary of State for Justice is accountable to Parliament for 'the policies, decisions and actions of this Department'[1] including matters relating to the discharge of functions under the remit of HMCIP.

+5. The Principal Accounting Officer's specific accountabilities and responsibilities

+- 5.1 The Permanent Secretary of the MoJ is the PAO.
+HMCIP does not have its own accounting officer to whom financial responsibility is delegated.
 HMCIP accounts to the PAO for the appropriate use of resources in accordance with budgetary delegation arrangements.
-The responsibilities of the PAO are set out in Chapter 3 of Managing Public Money. - The PAO is personally responsible for ensuring that the Inspectorate delivers the standards set out in box 3.1 of Managing Public Money.
+The responsibilities of the PAO are set out in Chapter 3 of Managing Public Money. - 5.2 The PAO is personally responsible for ensuring that the Inspectorate delivers the standards set out in box 3.1 of Managing Public Money. - 5.3 The PAO is responsible to Parliament for the issue of any funding to HMCIP.
+The PAO is also responsible for advising the Secretary of State for Justice: - on an appropriate budget for HMCIP in the light of the MoJ's overall public expenditure priorities; and - how well HMIP is achieving its strategic objectives and whether it is delivering value for money.